DavideLigari/clickbaits-recognition/README.md

 |- dataset/
 |- code/
 ```
+## Contact
+If you have any questions or suggestions regarding this project, please feel free to contact me via email at davide.ligari01@gmail.com

+Thank you for your interest in this project!

 The `code` directory contains a notebook used for analysis and Python scripts that include customized functions for the project.